imagineLife/big-site/content/linux/npm-outdated-script.md

 - running `npm outdated` must work in the project root - this script uses npm outdated

 NOTE: this is a work-in-progress...
+- dealing with package version strings seems particular:
+  - getting the version numbers into a list
+  - replacing any "*" with a value seems important
+  - comparing current vs. wanted version for major, minor, and patch differences will matter

 ```bash
 #!/bin/bash